-The operational life of current white LED lamps is 100,000 hours.
-This is 11 years of continuous operation, or 22 years of 50% operation.
 The long operational life of an led lamp is a stark contrast to the average life of an incandescent bulb, which is approximately 5000 hours.
 If the lighting device needs to be embedded into a very inaccessible place, using LEDs would virtually eliminate the need for routine bulb replacement.

 There is no comparison between the cost of LED lights vs. traditional incandescent options.
 With incandescent bulbs, the true cost of the bulb is the cost of replacement bulbs and the labor expense and time needed to replace them.
 These are significant factors, especially where there are a large number of installed bulbs.
 For office buildings and skyscrapers, maintenance costs to replace bulbs can be enormous.
 These issues can all be virtually eliminated with the LED option.